 HIMSS19, the Global Healthcare Conference & Expo, will be held from February 11-15 at the Orange County Convention Center in Orlando, Florida.
 This is the world’s leading health information and technology event, attracting Healthcare professionals from around the world to interact with their peers, as well as industry technology vendors and manufacturers.
 At HIMSS, CIOs, clinical and business analysts, and technology professionals come to learn about new products and technologies to solve clinical or business problems.

-ePlus will be exhibiting in Booth #5285 and we will have several partners with us demonstrating their products, including Cisco, Commvault, NetApp, Fortinet, HPE and VMware.
-We will also be running a special demonstration area for Surgical Theater to demonstrate their state of the art VR solution in Healthcare.
+ePlus Technology, Inc. will once again have a booth at the event, #5285, and will have several vendors in attendance to demonstrate of their products.
+We will be setting up a special demonstration area for Surgical Theater to demonstrate their VR solution in Healthcare.

 In fact, Virtual Reality will be one of the hottest topics at this year’s event, together with artificial intelligence (AI) applications for clinical and business decisions, and Blockchain:

 Virtual Reality: ePlus will be presenting our virtual reality solution in collaboration with Surgical Theater at the ePlus booth this year.
 It is exciting to be able to provide a clinical system that can have such a positive impact on the patient experience, surgical outcomes, physicians, and hospitals’ surgical retention for covered procedures.
 Visitors to the booth will have the opportunity to interact with the 3D constructs using a VR headset.
 This will give attendees a first-person perspective of an anomaly experienced by a specific patient, and how a surgeon might change the surgical plan to provide the patient with a better outcome.
 This solution is exclusive to ePlus and is an important differentiator between us and our competitors.